The Ultimate Guide To Dog Friendly Great Southern Western Australia

 Boston Brewery

-678 South Coast Highway, Hay
+678 South Coast Highway, Denmark

 Established in 2011, Boston Brewing Co. is one of the first breweries in the Great Southern Region.
 A four and a half hour drive south east of Perth, in the country town of Denmark, you will find this one of a kind brewery situated between unpopulated scenic coastlines and untouched karri forests.
 Dogs are welcome in the spacious beer garden where there are tables with umbrellas for shade.